NathanDuran/CAMS-Dialogue-Annotation/README.md

 ## TODO

-- Add check for FPP and SPP by same speaker?
 - Add brief description and link to corpora in home screen
 - AP annotation instructions for home view or in schema

+- Add more links to schema ap and da in readme/instructions
 - Add study/paper link.
 - Add overview of study.

 ## Data
-Users are presented with one of 5 sets of dialogue that contain a mixture of task-oriented and non-task oriented dialogues from 4 different corpora.
+Users are presented with one of 5 sets of dialogue that contain a mixture of task-oriented and non-task oriented interactions from 4 different corpora.
 - [Saarbrücken Corpus of Spoken English (SCoSE)](https://github.com/NathanDuran/SCoSE-Copus)
 - [CABNC](https://github.com/NathanDuran/CABNC-Corpus)